iioinc/iioScript/README.md

 end
 ```

-There are only 3 core functions:
+There are only a few core functions:
 ```
 new
 add